KillMonga130/TLDWatch/README.md

 - Ensure video is playing or has played
 - Check that transcript is available (try playing video first)
 - Look for error messages in sidebar
-- Check if Chrome AI is available in your region
+- Check if Chrome AI APIs are available in your region

 ### AI not available
-- Chrome 127+ required
+- Chrome 137+ (Dev/Canary) required
-- Enable "Prompt API" in `chrome://flags`
+- Enable flags: `chrome://flags/#writer-api-for-gemini-nano`
+- Join origin trial and add token to manifest.json
+- Download Gemini Nano model (22GB storage needed)
 - AI may not be available in all regions yet
 - Extension will use fallback chapter generation
+- See [SETUP_GUIDE.md](SETUP_GUIDE.md) for detailed instructions

 ### Transcript extraction failing
 - Some platforms may block transcript access